Equifax Breach is Very Possibly the Worst Leak of Personal Info Ever - Slashdot

 I'd actually assert that this is a failure of small government - in Europe where the government is bigger, there's regulations about what information these companies can store, how they must store it, and what the penalty is if they fail to do so.

 It's time for regulation.
 Sorry to say it.
-(Score:4)
+(Score:5, Insightful)

 We have PCI-DSS for companies that deal with credit card information.
 Why not for companies that store even more sensitive information that potentially allows a criminal to pretty much take over my life by essentially stealing my identity?